 Today, semantic search has evolved even more, and search engines are better than ever at understanding query context and the relationships between words.

-There are many subtle nuances to the mechanics of semantic search, but ultimately what it means for you is that an authoritative page that dives into one specific topic in-depth will usually rank better than dozens of pages built around different keywords.
+There are many subtle nuances to the mechanics of semantic search.
+Ultimately, what it means for you is that an authoritative page that dives into one specific topic in-depth will usually rank better than dozens of pages built around different keywords.

 That’s because one comprehensive resource is better at giving Google (and, by proxy, its users) all the context it needs to satisfy searcher intent.

-Here’s how to build content that embraces semantic SEO better:
+Here’s how to build content that better embraces semantic SEO: